LeonardoLpz/challengeItj/README.md

 # challengeItj

-To run you only have to write in terminal: node index.js
+to run you have to position
+in your root of the project then write node index.js